rabbitmq/rabbitmq-server/deps/rabbitmq_jms_topic_exchange/README.md

 commands (see [Plugin
 Development](http://www.rabbitmq.com/plugin-development.html) on the
-RabbitMQ site). **Beware**: Re-issuing the Maven `clean` goal will delete the umbrella copy, along with any changes you may have made in the copy of the plugin directory.
+RabbitMQ site). **Beware**: Re-issuing the Maven `clean` goal will delete the umbrella copy, along with any changes made in the copy of the plugin directory.